contentlayerdev/contentlayer/packages/@contentlayer/source-notion/README.md

 **This plugin is actually under heavy-development, use it at your own risks or for testing purposes only.**

-You can contribute to this project by listing bugs and giving ideas on the [issues of this repository](https://github.com/kerwanp/contentlayer-source-notion/issues).
+You can contribute to this project by listing bugs and giving ideas in the [issues of this repository](https://github.com/kerwanp/contentlayer-source-notion/issues).

 > Do not report bugs related to `contentlayer-source-notion` in the official repository.